Treatment Options

 Ultrasound and HIFU

 High-intensity focused ultrasound (HIFU) is a minimally invasive, experimental procedure used to treat prostate cancer.
 This technique uses precise, focused ultrasound energy (sound waves) to destroy prostate cancer cells.
-HIFU may be a treatment option for patients with low- to intermediate-risk prostate cancer that is confined to the prostate.
+Doctors may offer HIFU as a treatment option for patients with low- to intermediate-risk prostate cancer confined to the prostate.

 Cryotherapy